 Tequila and shot drinks are natural companions.
 When you pour a shooter, you know that the party's really about to get started and, admittedly, they are almost too much fun.

-When someone says "Let's do tequila shots!" you probably think of a straight pour of tequila with lemon and salt on the side, but the tequila shot can be so much more.
+When someone says "Let's do tequila shots!" you probably think of a straight pour of tequila with lime and salt on the side, but the tequila shot can be so much more.
 From quick ideas for fun and fruity mixes to recipes with a nice amount of spice, there's a tequila shot for everyone and every party.

 01 of 10